IIP Internships in Biology, Chemistry, and Environmental Studies

 |For UPDATED information on SUMMER 2017 and TO APPLY, click here: A*Star IMB

 Academy of Sciences of the Czech Republic (ASCR): Institute of Nanobiology and Structural Biology, Department of Structure and Function of Proteins

 Location: Nové Hrady, Czech Republic

 - Computational Project: Modeling interactions in and between biomolecules and complex biologically relevant systems.
-The intern will mainly work with computational tools on data, that are produced in house.
-The IIP intern will get insight into how experimental data, such as X-ray structures, are generated and will collaborate directly with the scientists working in that area.
+The intern will mainly work with computational tools on data that are produced in house.
+The IIP intern will gain insight into how experimental data, such as X-ray structures, are generated and will collaborate directly with the scientists working in that area.

-Applicants should have academic interest in life sciences, an understanding of biologically relevant systems and how they can be understood by computational modeling, a good background in physics and mathematics;, and a good relation to computers as a scientific tool.
+Qualifications: IIP candidates should have academic interest in life sciences, an understanding of biologically relevant systems and how they can be understood by computational modeling, a good background in physics and mathematics;, and a good relation to computers as a scientific tool.
 General UNIX knowledge is welcome, but no programming is required.
-Two placements have been created for International Internship Program (IIP) interns.

 Center for Structural Biochemistry, University of Montpellier

 Location: Montpellier, France

 About: The general objective of the Center for Structural Biochemistry (CBS) is to carry out research at the forefront of structural biology and biophysics as a means to reveal the fundamental physical mechanisms underlying biological activity and its regulation and, where possible, to exploit this knowledge in the conception of new therapeutic strategies in human health and disease.